mapineda/blog/_posts/2017-01-08-aws-s3-static-site-tutorial.markdown

 ---

 <p>
 AWS is the uncontested IAAS provider.
-Sure, there are other services like Azure, Google Cloud and VMware but none come close to matching Amazon's suit of services.
+Sure, there are other services like Azure, Google Cloud and VMware but none come close to matching Amazon's suite of services.
 I've studying up to take the AWS Certified Cloud Architect - Associate exam ( shout out to <a href='https://twitter.com/samkroon'>Sam Kroonenburg</a> and <a href='https://t.co/VbhlVUys1z'>acloud.guru</a> for an awesome course! ) and today I've learned how to host a static site using AWS S3.
 Tonight, I will pass on this knowledge on to you.
 </p>

 <p>